elasticsearch-dump/elasticsearch-dump/README.md

                     When using a custom outputTransport, should log lines be appended to the output stream?
-                    (default: true, except for `$`) --help
+                    (default: true, except for `$`) --awsAccessKeyId
+--awsSecretAccessKey
+                    When using Amazon Elasticsearch Service proteced by AWS Identity and Access Management (IAM), provide your Access Key ID and Secret Access Key --help
                     This page
 ```